 Point-of-Care Testing (POCT): The Applications, Advantages, and Challenges

-Sheryl A. Whitlock, MA.Ed, MT(ASCP)BB
+Sheryl A. Whitlock, MA.Ed, MLS(ASCP)BB

 Point of care testing (POCT) has been integrated into the healthcare system, creating a paradigm shift and offering faster results using portable, easy-to-use devices that can lead to improved patient outcomes.
 This course is intended to review the fundamentals of POCT, the advantages and disadvantages, and the applicable testing methodologies.
 In addition, the laboratory's role in POCT will be outlined to include the personnel, quality, and competency requirements for performing POCT.